 - Limited number of guests or customers admitted

-- People in California must wear face coverings in most settings outside the home.
-For details on the California Public Health Official’s guidance please click here.
+- People in California must wear face coverings outside the home.
+For details on the California Public Health Official’s guidance, please click here.

 And remember, please stay home if you are sick.
 We promise to still be here when you are healthy again.

 If you have any questions or need assistance in planning your visit, please call us at 1-877-SLO-TOWN.